microsoft/Tools-for-Health-Data-Anonymization/README.md

 # DICOM Data Anonymization

 The Digital Imaging and Communication in Medicine (DICOM) standard has been commonly used for storing, viewing, and transmitting information in medical imaging.
 A DICOM file not only contains a viewable image but also a header with a large variety of data elements.
 These meta-data elements include identifiable information about the patient, the study, and the institution.
 Sharing such sensitive data demands proper protection to ensure data safety and maintain patient privacy.

-DICOM Anomymization Tool is an open-source project that helps anonymize metadata in DICOM files.
-A command-line tool is provided in this project.
+DICOM Anomymization Tool helps anonymize metadata in DICOM files for this purpose.

 ### Features
 - Support anonymization methods for DICOM metadata including redact, keep, encrypt, cryptoHash, dateShift, perturb, substitute, remove and refreshUID.